Registrar

 Created with Sketch.

-All new students in Classical, Orchestral Performance and Jazz programs are required to take placement exams during the week of June 13, 2022.
+All new students in Classical, Orchestral Performance, and Jazz programs are required to take placement exams.

-Based on the results of the placement exams, undergraduate students who do not meet college-level standards at Manhattan School of Music may be placed in remedial classes.
+• Based on the results of the placement exams, undergraduate students who do not meet college-level standards at Manhattan School of Music may be placed in deficiency classes.

 Questions?